cncf/devstats-helm/README.md

 See `cncf/devstats-helm-example`:`ADDING_NEW_PROJECTS.md` for informations about how to add more projects.

 # Contexts and namespaces

 - You need to have at least two namespaces: `devstats-test` and `devstats-prod`. create them via: `kubectl apply -f namespaces/namespaces.yaml`.
-- You need to have at least those 3 context in your `~/.kube/config`:
+- You need to have at least those 2 contexts in your `~/.kube/config`:
 ```
 - context:
     cluster: kubernetes